gavinwahl/django-postgres-queue/README.rst

 Logging
 -------

-django-postgres-queue logs through Python's logging framework, so can be configured with the ``LOGGING`` dict in your Django settings.
+django-pg-queue logs through Python's logging framework, so can be configured with the ``LOGGING`` dict in your Django settings.
 It will not log anything under the default config, so be sure to configure some form of logging.
 Everything is logged under the ``dpq`` namespace.
 Here is an example